Foot Ligament Injury or Sprain

 Ligaments connect bones to other bones.
 The foot has many small bones that require numerous ligaments to hold them together.
 A tear in one of those ligaments can cause pain, swelling, and instability in the foot.
 There may be pain with weight-bearing and walking activity.
 With severe swelling, there may be nerve compression, which can cause numbness or tingling.

 A torn foot ligament can occur from trauma, such as a forceful impact or a sudden direction change.
 These actions may cause a quick load of the ligaments, causing the fibers to stretch or tear.
 Other causes may include excessive weight-bearing over time with the wrong shoes or excessive body weight.

 After an injury to the ankle or foot, walking tolerance is often the best indicator of the injury’s severity.
 If you cannot take 3 or 4 steps without severe pain, it is typically best to go to the Emergency Department to determine if there is a fracture.
 This will likely involve an X-ray.

 Will a Torn Ligament Foot Injury Heal on its Own?

 Torn ligament foot injuries typically heal on their own.
 The time may vary depending on severity.
 It can take 2 to 4 weeks to heal from a mild sprain.
 More serious sprains may take several months.
-A ligament that is completely ruptured, may not heal completely.
+A completely ruptured ligament may not heal completely.
 In these cases, surgical repair may be required.

 Most ligaments do not have much blood supply.
 This makes them heal slower than other structures in the body.